 In response to a question about public accessibility to the system, it was noted that this would be given consideration.
-The 'linkage' and compatibility between the County and District Councils was obtained through the 106 agreements and it was noted the working relationships were now much improved.
+The 'linkage' and compatibility between the County and District Councils was obtained through the 106 agreements and it was noted that those working relationships were now much improved.
 District Councils retained responsibility regarding Community Infrastructure Levy (CIL) funds.

-Partial Audit Update - Strategic Asset Management - Agenda item 6
+The report was accepted.
+Partial Audit Update - Strategic Asset Management - Agenda Item 6